Latest Live in Care News

 The Ultimate Challenge: Can England’s New Government Truly Reform Social Care?

-Posted 13 hours ago •
+Posted around 1 month ago •

 In the midst of a new era with a Labour government at the helm, the Chasing Care podcast delves into one of the UK's most pressing issues—social care in England.
 I'm Gavin Chase, and today, I aim to explore the intricacies of social care, the monumental challenges it faces, and the potential for reform.